std4lqi/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 #### Change the ZOWE_EXPLORER_HOST variable

-Alternatively, you can change `ZOWE_EXPLORER_HOST` variable to fix the issue
+Change `ZOWE_EXPLORER_HOST` variable to fix the issue.

 **Follow these steps:**

-1. Open .zowe_profile in home directory of user who installed Zowe.
+1. Open .zowe_profile in home directory of the user who installed Zowe.
-2. Change  `ZOWE_EXPLORER_HOST` to to a host name from subject alternative names of the z/OSMF certificate.
+2. Change  `ZOWE_EXPLORER_HOST` to to a host name from the subject alternative names of the z/OSMF certificate.
 For example, issue the following command:
     ```
     export ZOWE_EXPLORER_HOST=SAN (change this to the correct one > in the code block).
     ```